sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## Site admin configuration for campaigns

-Using campaigns requires a [code host connection](../../admin/external_service/index.md) to a supported code host (currently GitHub and Bitbucket Server).
+Using campaigns requires a [code host connection](../../admin/external_service/index.md) to a supported code host (currently GitHub, Bitbucket Server, and GitLab).

 Site admins can also: